parallel-group/parallel-group.github.io/_projects/graphmining-project.md

 Graph mining is widely used in various areas like social network analysis, cybersecurity, bioinformatics, chemoinformatics, protein function prediction, etc. It acts as a key building block in these areas and facilitates scientific research significantly.

 Selected Publications:
-SampleMine: A Framework for Applying Random Sampling to Subgraph Pattern Mining through Loop Perforation
+- SampleMine: A Framework for Applying Random Sampling to Subgraph Pattern Mining through Loop Perforation
-STMatch: Accelerating Graph Pattern Matching on GPU with Stack-Based Loop Optimizations.
+- STMatch: Accelerating Graph Pattern Matching on GPU with Stack-Based Loop Optimizations.

-SampleMine proposes a two-vertex join and sampling algorithm to accelerate frequent subgraph mining and subgraph counting.
+SampleMine proposes a two-vertex join and sampling algorithm to accelerate frequent subgraph mining and subgraph counting.  <br>
-STMatch proposes two-level work stealing and loops unrolling on a stack data structure to solve the load imbalance and warp underutilization problem previously existing on GPU.
+STMatch proposes two-level work stealing and loops unrolling on a stack data structure to solve the load imbalance and warp underutilization problem previously existing on GPU.  <br>